attini-cloud-solutions/attini-framework/README.md

 ## Compile and deploy the framework

-Attini is an AWS SAM Application written in Java with Quarkus.
+Attini is an AWS SAM Application written in Java and built with Quarkus.
+The separate Lambda functions are intended to be compiled in to standalone executables, using GraalVM Native image.

 To deploy and test the framework, you will need AWS CLI Credentials and AWS SAM CLI.